lammps/lammps/doc/src/Howto_body.rst

 around its center of mass.
 The values are with respect to the simulation box XYZ axes, not with respect to the principal axes of the rigid body itself.
 LAMMPS performs the latter calculation internally.

 The coordinates of each sub-particle are specified as its x,y,z displacement from the center-of-mass of the body particle.
 The center-of-mass position of the particle is specified by the x,y,z values in the *Atoms* section of the data file, as is the total mass of the body particle.

+If the data file defines a general triclinic box, then the orientation of the body particle and its corresponding 6 moments of inertia and sub-particle displacements should reflect the fact the body is defined withing a general triclinic box with edge vectors **A**,**B**,**C**.
+LAMMPS will rotate the box to convert it to a restricted triclinic box.
+This operation will also rotate the orientation of the body particles.
+See the :doc:`Howto triclinic <Howto_triclininc>` doc page for more details.

 The :doc:`pair_style body/nparticle <pair_body_nparticle>` command can be used
 with this body style to compute body/body and body/non-body interactions.